 ADDITIONAL POLICIES

 Vaccinations may be required for certain programs if employer requires, even though Midwest does not require it.
 If required, the student will be responsible for the fee.
+Vet Tech students are required to have the Rabies Vaccination.

 DRESS CODE